MetroCard: Unauthorized resale and scams

 The MetroCard has resisted digital duplication through software.
 The MetroCard has a magnetic stripe, but both the track offsets and the encoding differ from standard Magstripe cards.
 The card's data is in a proprietary format developed by the contractor Cubic.
 Off-the-shelf reader/writers for standard cards are useless to read from or write to MetroCards without mechanical modification and custom software.
 Self-identified hackers have had success decoding MetroCard data by treating MetroCard contents as sound, and converting its contents to binary using a computer sound card, inferring the role of data fields by comparing MetroCards with known properties, and developing custom Linux software to decode MetroCard data.
 Moreover, MetroCard data has been duplicated to other media, also by treating it as sound, using an eight-track tape player.
 While duplicates may be usable to enter the subway in the short term, they are likely to be invalidated after the AFC database discovers imbalance between fares purchased for a MetroCard with a certain serial number, and fares used from one or more MetroCards bearing that same serial number.

 Limited editions

 Over the years, the MTA has issued limited-edition MetroCards in honor of certain events, people, or structures.
+There were over 400 limited-issue designs issued throughout the MetroCard's history.